Dubai English Speaking College

 Dubai English Speaking School College (formerly Dubai English Speaking College), is a British private school located in the Academic City, Dubai, UAE.
 It follows the National Curriculum for England.
-DESC was founded by the first headteacher, Peter Daly and Mr A.Q, in 2005 with 35 Year 7 students, and was located at the Oud Metha site of their sister school - the Dubai English Speaking School, which is Dubai's oldest British school.
+DESC was founded by the first headteacher, Peter Daly, in 2005 with 35 Year 7 students, and was located at the Oud Metha site of their sister school - the Dubai English Speaking School, which is Dubai's oldest British school.
 As of December 2016, the college has over 1100 students from Year 7 to Year 13.
-The current Head Teacher’s Assistant being my G. Senior House leader being J.S.

-The DESS facilities are located in the Academic City and were officially opened in February 2007 by the Duchess of Cornwall and Ohio and Princess Haya Bint Al Hussein, Princess of Jordan and Sheikha of Dubai.
+The DESS facilities are located in the Academic City and were officially opened in February 2007 by the Duchess of Cornwall and Princess Haya Bint Al Hussein, Princess of Jordan and Sheikha of Dubai.

 History

 Dubai English Speaking College was founded in 2005 by the first headteacher, Peter Daly, with just 35 Year 7 students.
 It takes its name from its sister school, Dubai English Speaking School, which is the oldest British school in Dubai.
 Originally located at the Oud Metha site of their sister school, DESC relocated to the Academic City in February 2007, where its facilities were officially opened by the Duchess of Cornwall and Princess Haya Bint Al Hussein.

 In 2011, Andrew Gibbs was appointed the new headteacher of the school, with the college doubling in size during that time.
 In 2014 he was appointed the first principal of DESSC (DESS and DESC), with Chris Vizzard (previously the Deputy Headteacher) becoming the new headteacher at DESC.